nadluru/StrokeLesSeg/README.md

 This repository is based on the [submission](https://github.com/King-HAW/ATLAS-R2-Docker-Submission) by Team CTRL in the 2022 MICCAI ATLAS Challenge.

 This repository includes the implementation of the following papers:
-Segmenting Small Stroke Lesions with Novel Labeling Strategies Stroke Lesion Segmentation using Multi-Stage Cross-Scale Attention
+Segmenting Small Stroke Lesions with Novel Labeling Strategies (MSLDBL) Stroke Lesion Segmentation using Multi-Stage Cross-Scale Attention (MSCSA)

 ## Docker Environment